hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use.md

 </Hds::SideNav>
 ```

-### Used with AppHeader
+### Used with App Header

-When the Side Nav is paired with the [`Hds::AppHeader`](/components/app-header) component, only the `<:body>` slot is used.
-The `@withAppHeader` argument should also be included and set to `false` to control the height and position of the Side Nav in relation to the fixed position AppHeader.
+When the Side Nav is paired with the [`Hds::AppHeader`](/components/app-header) component, only the `<:body>` slot need be used.
+The `@withAppHeader` argument should be set to `false` to control the height and position of the Side Nav in relation to the fixed position App Header.

 ```handlebars
 <div class="doc-sidenav-demo">